ct-bess/Bean-Stalk/README.md

-# Bean Stalk
+# Bean-Stalk :seedling:

-A personal Discord bot using [Discord.js](https://discord.js.org) and questionable programming practices.
+A personal Discord bot using [Discord.js](https://discord.js.org) and questionable programming practices (proceed with caution).
+Started out as a joke and now look where we are!

 Bean-Stalk was developed to run on a single server.
 Some commands may behave *strange* if multiple servers are using them at once.
 > For example, the connect4 command doesn't create seperate board instances per server.
 > So you could consider it a feature that you can play connect4 across different servers

+## Design

+Bean-Stalk is designed to be agile.
+Commands can be added or even modified on the fly.
+Commands are also created with flexibility in mind; One command can call  or change the state of another.

 ## Quick Start

 1. Install the node.js version Discord.js is dependent on